twocs/gin/README.md

 }

 // Now we can do this!!!
-// FormA is a external type that we can't modify it's tag type FormA struct {
+// FormA is a external type so we can't modify its tags type FormA struct {
 	FieldA string `url:"field_a"`
 }